UtrechtUniversity/hpc-batch-gen/config.md

 ##### backend

-Should be set to one of the available backends, which right now is *parallel* (GNU parallel), or *slurm_lisa* (SLURM batch system on Lisa HPC cluster at SURFSara).
+Should be set to one of the available backends, which right now is *parallel* (GNU Parallel), or *slurm_lisa* (SLURM batch system on Lisa HPC cluster at SURFSara).

 ### [BATCH_OPTIONS] (mandatory)

 In this section options that relate to the specifics such as hardware, node configuration, file structure etc.

-##### clock\_wall\_time (recommended)

-The maximum running time of the batch, format hh:mm:ss.
-Default is 1 hour.
-In the case of batch systems it is highly recommended to set this to the appropriate amount.
-Not too long, because it might have a lower priority in the queue, and definitely not too short, since that will cause the batch to be prematurely aborted.

 ##### num\_cores (recommended)